How well have you organized the planning?

 8. Security

-Finally, the Security aspect shows whether the security of the data in the planning is taken seriously.
+Finally, the Security building block shows whether the security of the data in the planning is taken seriously.
 This is because the planning contains confidential personal data that should not just be made public.
 And the customer won’t appreciate it when strategically sensitive projects leak out either, because the planning system wasn’t well secured.

 The planning system must at least be secured with a username and password and preferably even with Single Sign On (SSO) or 2 Factor Authentication (2FA).
 In addition, to share the planning securely, you must always use a secure connection.
 Sending a spreadsheet with the full schedule via e-mail via McDonald’s WiFi is unacceptable.